Book your intro session with a therapist

 Therapists in affirming practices are trained to navigate these nuances without pathologizing queer identity.

-Healing in a Safe Space
+Healing in a Safe Space: Expansive Therapy

 Whether you're navigating PTSD, CPTSD, or both, healing is possible.
 Queer-affirming therapy creates a space where clients can explore trauma without fear of judgment or erasure.
 Modalities such as somatic therapy, and parts work (like Internal Family Systems) can be tailored to support the specific needs of LGBTQIA+ individuals.